-If virus scan software from Trend Micro Inc. is used, when a CIFS client modifies a file, virus scanning is performed asynchronously after the modification processing is complete.
+If Trend Micro ServerProtect is used, when a CIFS client modifies a file, virus scanning is performed asynchronously after the modification processing is complete.
 Therefore, opening or renaming a file might fail because of contention between the processing for accessing modified files and for virus scanning.
 If an application (such as Microsoft Office) is used that sometimes reopens or renames a file right after it is modified, saving of the files might fail or unnecessary files might remain in the system.

-Therefore, in this environment, we recommend that you set R for AccessType.
+Therefore, in this environment, we recommend that you set $\mbox{\tt R}$ for $\mbox{\tt AccessType.}$

-When Symantec or McAfee scan software is used, this item can be displayed and specified.
+When Symantec scan software, McAfee scan software, or Trend Micro InterScan Web Security Virtual Appliance is used, this item can be displayed and specified.